QubesOS/qubes-doc/UserFaq.md

 ### How is Qubes different from other security solutions?

-Please see [​this article](http://theinvisiblethings.blogspot.com/2012/09/how-is-qubes-os-different-from.html) for a thorough discussion.
+Please see [this article](http://theinvisiblethings.blogspot.com/2012/09/how-is-qubes-os-different-from.html) for a thorough discussion.

 ### What is the main concept behind Qubes?